 Of course, another way to speed up the process it to hire a virtual assistant to find and edit all your images.
 This will save you a lot of time.
 This is especially true if you have to learn how to use a new tool and technology often frustrates you.
 Trying to figure it out by yourself will likely take you longer to hit the publish button.

 Don’t let graphics scare you.
 In fact, you should be delighted by them because they present you with another chance to get more SEO juice!
-So, use images in your blog posts and be sure to come up with a system that helps you to quickly and easily find and manipulate them.
+So, use images in your blog posts and be sure to come up with a system that helps you to quickly find and manipulate them.

 The final installment in the “Blog Faster” series is: How to Save Time When Writing (featuring the one tool every blogger should use).
-You’re armed with tips, tools, and resources for several tasks that make up the blogging process, so next I’ll finally focus on the part that some of you dread: writing!
+You’re armed with tips, tools, and resources for several tasks that make up the blogging process, so next, I’ll finally focus on the part that some of you dread: writing!

 Have any questions, comments, or blogging tips of your own?
 Share them in the comments below.